-The Trent & Mersey Canal & The Caldon Canal
+Trent & Mersey Canal and Caldon Canal

-It is one of the earliest canals, built by Brindley, with much of historical interest, passing through some pleasant countryside.
+The Trent and Mersey is one of the earliest canals, built by Brindley, with much of historical interest, passing through some pleasant countryside.
 It struggles from the Cheshire plains up thirty one locks, often called Heartbreak Hill, to cut beneath Harecastle Hill in a spooky and watery tunnel one and three quarter miles long.
 It passes through the industry of the Staffordshire Potteries out into rural Staffordshire and then Derbyshire.

 The canal is known for its tunnels, at Harecastle, Barnton, Saltersford and Preston Brook.
 Saltersford has a kink because tunnelling started at different points and didn’t quite meet in the middle!
 Preston Brook has a large central chamber where a collapse was repaired, and cruising through the pitch dark confines of Harecastle tunnel is an experience nobody forgets!

+Cruising has been made easier with the 2002 reopening of the Anderton Boat Lift.
+Previously access required a voyage down the Manchester Ship Canal.
+Upstream from the Lift the Weaver can be followed through the centre of Northwich to Winsford Flashes.
+Downstream in goes through pretty countryside to join the Ship Canal below Frodsham.
+Although the locks are large and the river once carried heavy traffic the coasters which came up to Northwich finished a few years ago, and there is currently no commercial traffic on the River.
 The Anderton Boat Lift has two large watertight tanks which can each take two full length narrowboats.
 The tanks are raised by hydraulic rams which raise the water filled tanks and boats from the river to the canal fifty feet above.
 The tanks have watertight doors at each end to let the boats in and out.
 Corrosion of the structure, due to the high salt content of the environment in this salt producing area, closed the lift for many years.
-However full restoration is now complete and the lift came back in service in 2002.
+However full restoration brought the lift back in service in 2002.